Bowl Game Betting: Tips for College Football Playoff Games & More

 Consider Stylistic Differences

-Bowl games were designed to showcase exotic talent from all over the country, back when television didn’t exist and conferences were more regional.
+Before television coverage was widespread and conferences were more regional, bowl games were designed to showcase exotic talent from all over the country.
 When Alabama played Washington in the 1926 Rose Bowl, most Husky fans were seeing the Crimson Tide for the first time, and vice versa.

 College football teams are good at traveling to their conference opponents.
 They know how to get there, they’re familiar with their accommodations, and they can perform at or near the best of their ability.
 Bowl games, however, force teams to travel to places they’ve often never been before, including locations well outside of their own time zone.

 Exotic locations like that of the Hawaii Bowl make for great panoramic stadium drone footage, but they also make for extremely long travel days that many college players are unaccustomed to.
 That travel, combined with special events that bowl sponsors put on before games, can interfere with peak athletic performance.

 When the Citrus Bowl was sponsored by Buffalo Wild Wings Citrus Bowl, for example, both teams were challenged to an all-you-can-eat chicken wings contest the night before the game.
 In 2016, LSU players ate over 4,000 wings.
 They went on to win the game 29-6, but it’s a safe bet to assume more than a few LSU players felt less than ideal as they took to the field that year.

 Remember: the farther a team needs to travel, the more likely to suffer on the field as a result.